Technology-Snail/MySnail/README.md

-aSnailNamedJoe.frozen = true; // Freeze the snail in the lower-left corner of the screen (antennae will still move) aSnailNamedJoe.frozen = false; // Allow a frozen snail to move again aSnailNamedJoe.speed = 0.1; // Make the snail move very slow aSnailNamedJoe.speed = 5; // Make the snail move too fast! aSnailNamedJoe.x = 0; // Teleport the snail to the left side of the screen aSnailNamedJoe.x = window.innerWidth / 2; Teleport the snail halfway across the screen
+aSnailNamedJoe.frozen = true; // Freeze the snail in the lower-left corner of the screen (antennae will still move) aSnailNamedJoe.frozen = false; // Allow a frozen snail to move again aSnailNamedJoe.speed = 0.1; // Make the snail move very slow aSnailNamedJoe.speed = 5; // Make the snail move much too fast! aSnailNamedJoe.x = 0; // Teleport the snail to the left side of the screen aSnailNamedJoe.x = window.innerWidth / 2; Teleport the snail halfway across the screen
 ```
-Please note that the snail is completely immune to mouse events and clicks will pass through it to anything that it may be covering up.
+Please note that **the snail is completely immune to mouse events**, meaning any clicks will pass through it to anything that it may be covering up.

 <br>